abigagli/CityRoulette/README.md

       Once the user is happy with the list of cities and their favorite/unfavorite state, it can tap the "import" top left button and have them persisted in the local store

   * From the *"Browse <N> archived cities"* button, the user is presented with the same map/table view combined interface.
 All the functionality is pretty much the same, but this time it offers a view on the already imported entries and any edit will be applied to them.
-This is reflected by the top left button being now named "save" instead of "import".
+This is reflected by the top left button being now named **Save** instead of **Import**.

 3. The wikipedia browsing scene is accessed by tapping on the detail/accessory button displayed on table view cells for cities that have an official wikipedia article linked to them.
        This is a webview that starts from the linked wikipedia article, but then allows full browsing, with support for backward/forward navigation